 GP5-Landfill closures - May be obtained for disturbances to freshwater wetlands, transition areas, and State open waters, which are undertaken by the Department's Division of Solid and Hazardous Waste, or authorized through a solid waste facility closure and post-closure plan or disruption approval issued by the Departement to adequately or properly close the solid waste facility and to propoerly maintain and monitor it after closure.

-Remediating hazardous waste within a regulated area requires authorization of some type under the Flood Hazard Area Control Act rules.
-If the proposed project is regulated pursuant to the Coastal Zone Management rules at N.J.A.C.
-7:7, then no separate Flood Hazard approval is required.
-In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application.
+If the proposed project is regulated pursuant to the Coastal Zone Management Rules at N.J.A.C.
+7:7, then no separate flood hazard approval is required.
+In these instances, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act Rules as part of the coastal permit application.

 The investigation, remediation, and/or mitigation of contaminated sites and/or landfills within coastal areas generally requires a permit.
 There are no coastal exemptions for site remediation activities.
 However, the project may qualify for the below described Permit-by-rule or General Permits.
 If the project does not meet the requirements of the aforementioned authorizations, a CAFRA, Coastal Wetlands, and/or Waterfront Development Individual Permit may be required.